daviflorencio212-rgb/metropoles-TIGRIN/README.md

 	if UIS:IsKeyDown(Enum.KeyCode.D) then dir = dir + cf.RightVector end
 	if UIS:IsKeyDown(Enum.KeyCode.Space) then dir = dir + Vector3.new(0,1,0) end
 	if UIS:IsKeyDown(Enum.KeyCode.LeftControl) then dir = dir - Vector3.new(0,1,0) end
-	if mobile then
-		local hum = LP.Character and LP.Character:FindFirstChildOfClass("Humanoid")
-		if hum and hum.MoveDirection.Magnitude > 0.05 then
-			dir = dir + Vector3.new(hum.MoveDirection.X, 0, hum.MoveDirection.Z)
-		end
-	end
 	flyBV.Velocity = dir.Magnitude > 0 and dir.Unit * CFG.FlySpeed or Vector3.zero
 end)